grommunio/admin-api/conf.d/README.md

 - `authmgrPath` (`string`): Path to the authmgr configuration file

 ### Logs ###
-grammm-admin can provide access to journald logs through the API.
+grommunio-admin can provide access to journald logs through the API.
 Accessible log files can be configured in the `logs` object.
 Each entry in the `logs` object describes a log file.
 The name of the entry is the name used to acces the file throught the API.
 Possible parameters for each entry:
 - `source` (`string`, required): Name of the systemd unit

 ### Sync ###
-Some parameters determining how grammm-admin connects to grammm-sync can be adjusted in the `sync` object.
+Some parameters determining how grommunio-admin connects to grommunio-sync can be adjusted in the `sync` object.
 Possible parameters:
 - `host` (`string`, default `127.0.0.1`): Host running the Redis instance
 - `port` (`int`, default `6379`): Port the Redis instance is listening on
 - `db` (`string`, default `0`): Name of the Redis database
 - `password` (`string`, default ``): Password to connect with
-- `topTimestampKey` (`string`, default `grammm-sync:topenabledat`): Key to write the current timestamp to
+- `topTimestampKey` (`string`, default `grommunio-sync:topenabledat`): Key to write the current timestamp to
-- `topdataKey` (`string`, default `grammm-sync:topdata`): Key containing the top data hash
+- `topdataKey` (`string`, default `grommunio-sync:topdata`): Key containing the top data hash
 - `topExpireEnded` (`int`, default `20`): Time (in seconds) after which ended processes are removed
 - `topExpireUpdate` (`int`, default `120`): Time (in seconds) since the last update after which processes are removed
 - `syncStateFolder` (`string`, default `GS-SyncState`): Sub-folder containing the device sync states